|

 For multi user HomeBrew see:

-in as, or just having one user take care of all brew
+logged in as, or just having one user take care of

-update/upgrades, you just have to ‘tweak’ the instructions
+all brew update/upgrades, you just have to ‘tweak’

-/usr/local/, this is fine and doesn’t cause issues.
-Then a
+is fine and doesn’t cause issues.
+Then a sudo chmod

-sudo chmod -R g+rwX $(brew --prefix) to update the
+-R g+rwX $(brew --prefix) to update the permissions

-permissions on the same folders and you’re done.
-Obviously
+on the same folders and you’re done.
+Obviously this

-this now means that any admin can use Homebrew but they are
+now means that any admin can use Homebrew but they

 - sudo chgrp -R admin $(brew --prefix)